Last Updated on May 10, 2022 by Left Lane

 This way when we checkout of our room we would have 2 hours left to get back through security, & to our correct departure gate for Italy at 8p.m.
 The room was small, but inside the airport terminal, it was a luxury to have privacy as you slept.
 Not having to worry about keeping an eye on your belongings as you slept, & being able to refresh with a shower.

-I’d definitely recommend using them, if your layover is of any substantial amount of time, your exhausted, & not planning on turning your layover into a mini vacation, which I highly recommend & is a personal favorite of mine, but more on that in a later Blog.
+I’d definitely recommend using them, if your layover is of any substantial amount of time, your exhausted, & not planning on turning your layover into a mini vacation.
+Which I highly recommend & it’s a personal favorite of mine, but more on that in a later Blog.
 Inside of the Yotel Air room for my layover

 The Yotel Air rooms, private bathroom